ptmt/ptmt.github.com/posts/2026/whoop.md

 template: timeline
 timeline:
   - id: Day 0, The Promise
     captionText: After 10 years of Apple Watch, I decided to try something new.
 Notification fatigue, ecosystem fatigue. *What else is there?* Whoop gained popularity by being fashion statement.
 Dopamine for health data.
 But also simplicity.
-The promise of wearing Whoop all the time, such wide access to data, not missing any single activity, counting everything.
-What insights I can gain?
-Will it motivate me be healthier?
-Will I get inner calmness?
+The promise of wearing Whoop all the time, with such wide access to data, not missing any single activity, counting everything.
+I want more insights.
-    img: /apple-watch-vs-whoop.png
+    img: /media/2026/whoop/watch_vs_whoop.png
     alt: Apple Watch Series 10 and Whoop lying together
   - id: Day 1, Hardware
     captionText: First impression dissapoints.
 Changing bands is simple, but clumsy and low confidence.
-It feels less premium.
-For swimming I hate non-rubber bands in water, but rubber is not nice in casual 24x7 life. *I hope I'll get used to it.*
+It feels less premium than Apple Watch.
+For swimming I usually hate any non-rubber bands in water, but rubber band for Whoop is not nice in casual 24x7 life. *I hope I'll get used to it.*
-    img: /placeholder.jpg
+    img: /media/2026/whoop/watch_vs_whoop.png
     alt: This is what Whoop + bracelet look like
-  # - id: Day 2, Fashion
+  - id: Day 2, Fashion
-  #   captionText: "Fashion attribute: people have common hobbies and attitude.
-Whoop has become more than a fitness tracker—it's a statement piece that signals belonging to a community of health-conscious individuals who share similar values and lifestyles."
+    captionText: Fashion attribute for people have common hobbies and attitude.
+It's a statement piece that signals belonging to a community of health-conscious individuals who share similar values and lifestyles.
+But what is trendy today, tomorrow will make you tired
-  #   img: /placeholder.jpg
+    img: /media/2026/whoop/watch_vs_whoop.png
-  #   alt: Fashion attribute and community
+    alt: Fashion attribute and community
   - id: Day 7, iOS app
     captionText: The app is optimized for retention and it shows.
-It's just feels right, cozy and I didn't have any problems with finding what I want in it.
+It's just feels right, and I didn't have any problems with finding what I want in it.
     img: /media/2026/whoop/ios_app.jpeg
     alt: iOS App Screenshot
   - id: Day 14, Charging
     captionText: Not needing to charge it for weeks is a nice feeling, but surprisingly not that important.
-Unless you travel often.
+Unless you travel often, maybe.
 And you supposed to charge it on you, so you won't loose even a heartbeat.
 But I'm not convinced.
     img: /placeholder.jpg
     alt: Battery and charging
   - id: Day 30, Patience